Deborah Chow: Awards and recognition

 Her short film, Daypass, won the Best Actor Award at the Milano Film Festival and the Best Short at the Turin Film Festival.
 The feature-length screenplay version of the film won the Comedy Central Award for Best Comedy Screenplay.
 Chow was the winner of the 2005 Kodak New Vision Mentorship award for her short film The Hill, the winnings from which included funding for her first feature film.
 She was a participant in the Berlinale Talent Campus, Toronto International Film Festival Talent Lab, and the Praxis Screenwriting Lab.
 Her debut feature film The High Cost of Living won Best First Feature and Top Ten at the Toronto International Film Festival, Best Canadian Feature at the Female Eye Film Fest, and Prix Super-Écran at the Rendez-vous du cinéma québécois.
 She received the Andrew Sarris Award at the 2022 Columbia University Film Festival.

-Critic response

-The High Cost of Living has received mixed reviews.
-This film bears all the hallmarks of a conventional indie drama: "a downbeat scenario, flawed protagonists, and a strongly regional inflection."
-Chow is credited on hitting every mark and narrative turning point.
-The result is a strange dramatic complexity, with a work of superficial depth.